Biological-Microsystems-Laboratory/micropipette/git-workflow.md

 3.When you finish a product/item then go to branch master by git checkout branch master then merge the develp branch into master.

+4. You can also add branches and form new branches after pulling from Develop.
+Then you must merge that branch in to develop and and then into master.
+This keeps the master branch clean.

 Remotes
 ---